matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 }
 ```

-Note, that it is recommended to retrive the testnet paymaster's address each time before any interactions as it may change.
+Note, that it is recommended to retrieve the testnet paymaster's address each time before any interactions as it may change.

 2. Add `utils` to the imports from `zksync-web3` SDK: